OP-GFY/URSF-110/README.md

 Whitepaper to be published soonTM.

 # How to run it
+Simple 2 step process:

+1. Stop being fat & lazy.
-[Click here](#installation) -- and see the warnings below about not running it on mainnet
+2. [Click here](#installation) -- and see the warnings below about not running it on mainnet

 # Video demo
 [![](https://i.ibb.co/gLXLNp9c/ursf-110-thumbnail-2.png)](https://www.youtube.com/watch?v=egmVtC1dL7k)